 This methodology is advised for solutions that are straightforward and with closed scopes.
 In those cases, it is easier to control the pace, deadlines and deliverables when compared with agile methodologies.

 The primary goal of Agile methodologies is to reduce the risk regarding cost overrun and scope change.

 In an agile methodology, the features (stories) are included in each sprint (usually with a duration of 1 to 3 weeks).
-It means that in each sprint the project can change its scope and priorities.
-It gives to the owners the freedom and flexibility to shape the product to their needs at a faster pace.
+It means that in each sprint, the project can change its scope and priorities.
+It gives the owners the freedom and flexibility to shape the product to their needs at a faster pace.

 Define the Technology Stack

 The development tech stack really depends on your project needs.
 The requirements of your product, including its scalability, adaptability, device diversity, if it is a desktop, mobile or hybrid application, and what integrations with other systems are required, are part of the characteristics to take into account when choosing the right tech stack.

 A common stack might include the following technologies: